 At this stage Infinergy consults with statutory and non-statutory consultees, including:

-Surveys are undertaken to assess the impacts and the results of all these surveys and the complete findings from the EIA are used to produce the Environmental Statement.
-These reports accompany the planning application to the Scottish Government.
+Surveys are undertaken to assess the impacts and the results of all these surveys and the complete findings from the EIA are used to produce the Environmental Report.
+This report accompanies the planning application to the Scottish Government.

 Planning Application submission

-The planning application for Limekiln Wind Farm was submited to the Scottish Government in December 2012.
+The initial planning application for Limekiln Wind Farm was submitted to the Scottish Government in December 2012.
 To view the application and the supporting documentation please click here.

 Public Local Inquiry